jvalin17/FileComparison/README.md

 #### Language: Python 2.7
 #### Program Name:  file_checker.py, FileComparisonTest.py

-##### How to Run:
-1. Open Terminal/Command line.
-2. Go to “Vungle_Assignment” folder
-3. Go to “FileCompare” folder
-4. Run Python program by using command – python FileComparisonTest.py

 ##### Input:
 Make sure all files are in same folder.
 The code takes test files.